dibartneck/air_quality_monitor/README.md

 Indoor air quality characteristic is related to CO2-concentration and Air Quality Index.
 The different quality ranges are illustrated below.

+The CO2 Bricklet ([SCD30](https://github.com/Tinkerforge/co2-v2-bricklet/raw/master/datasheets/SCD30.pdf)) provides the CO2 concentration in ppm.
+The Bricklet also measures temperature and humidity.
+These values are used for internal compensation and can additionally be read out.

 ![Image 5](/images/CO2.png)

-The CO2 Bricklet ([SCD30](https://github.com/Tinkerforge/co2-v2-bricklet/raw/master/datasheets/SCD30.pdf)) provides the capability to measure CO2 concentration in the air.
-The measured CO2 concentration can be read out in ppm.The Bricklet also measures temperature and humidity.
-These are used internally for compensation and can additionally be read out.
+The IAQ index is a measure for the quality of air.
+To calculate the IAQ index the Bricklet ([BME680](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme680-ds001.pdf() detects ethane, isoprene (2-methylbuta-1,3-diene), ethanol, acetone and carbon monoxide (often called VOC, volatile organic components) by adsorption.
+These gas measuremnts are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.

 ![Image 6](/images/IAQ.png)

-The IAQ index is a measurement for the quality of air.
-To calculate the IAQ index the Bricklet ([BME680](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme680-ds001.pdf() detects ethane, isoprene (2-methylbuta-1,3-diene), ethanol, acetone and carbon monoxide (often called VOC, volatile organic components) by adsorption.
-These gas measureme nts are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.

 There are 3 alert level avaluable.
 Preset ist level 3.